William FitzClarence, 2nd Earl of Munster: Biography

 FitzClarence's father, George FitzClarence, 1st Earl of Munster, was an illegitimate son of King William IV by his long-time mistress Dorothea Jordan.
-Therefore, the second Earl of Munster was the great-grandson of King George III and first cousin once-removed of Queen Victoria.
+Therefore, the second Earl of Munster was the great-grandson of King George III and first cousin once removed of Queen Victoria.
 His mother was Mary Wyndham (d.
-3 December 1842), the illegitimate daughter of George O'Brien Wyndham, 3rd Earl of Egremont.
+3 December 1842), the illegitimate daughter of George Wyndham, 3rd Earl of Egremont.

 FitzClarence succeeded as the 2nd Earl of Munster on the suicide of his father, on 20 March 1842.
 For the most part, FitzClarence led a typical Victorian upper-class life of hunting parties and balls.

 He purchased a commission as ensign and lieutenant in the Scots Fusilier Guards on 1 July 1842.
 On 7 April 1843, he purchased a cornetcy and sub-lieutenancy in the Grenadier Guards.
 He purchased a lieutenancy on 1 May 1846 and a captaincy on 16 March 1849.
 Munster retired from the Army in April 1851.

 Marriage and children

-FitzClarence married his first cousin Wilhelmina Kennedy-Erskine (27 June 1830 – 9 October 1906) on 17 April 1855.
+FitzClarence married his first cousin Wilhelmina Kennedy-Erskine (27 June 1830 – 9 October 1906), eldest daughter of Hon.
+John Kennedy-Erskine and Lady Augusta FitzClarence on 17 April 1855.
 Her mother, Augusta FitzClarence, was the sister of his father, George Augustus FitzClarence.
 In later life, she became a novelist.
 They had nine children: